OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-04.md

 ## Luke 4:10

-for it is written: ‘He will command his angels concerning you to protect you,’
+because it is written: ‘He will command his angels to watch over you,’

 ## Luke 4:11